WPMT

 WPMT (channel 43) is a television station licensed to York, Pennsylvania, United States, serving as the Fox affiliate for the Susquehanna Valley region.
-Owned by Tegna Inc., the station maintains studios on South Queen Street in Spring Garden Township (with a York mailing address).
-Through a channel sharing agreement with Harrisburg–licensed PBS member WITF-TV (channel 33), the two stations transmit using WITF-TV's spectrum from an antenna in Susquehanna Township.
+It is owned by the Tegna subsidiary of Nexstar Media Group; Nexstar also owns ABC affiliate WHTM-TV (channel 27).
+WPMT's studios are located on South Queen Street in Spring Garden Township (with a York mailing address).
+Through a channel sharing agreement with PBS member WITF-TV (channel 33), the two stations transmit using WITF-TV's spectrum from an antenna in Susquehanna Township.

 WPMT is also rebroadcast on a translator, W20EU-D in Chambersburg, Pennsylvania.